 At the end of every year, every fund management company will want to win the top position in a fund award ceremony.
 Champagnes are popped and accolades are given.
 The next day, advertisements are out on every major media bragging about the achievements.
 This “resume” will then be used by the fund houses salespeople to get more financial advisers, wealth managers to sell the funds to investors.
 In short, awards mean more assets under management.
 Unfortunately, many of these awards are based on short term performances like 1 year and 3 years and as a result, managers may make short term decision at the expense of long-term performances.

 In order to beat the market, fund managers must pick the right stocks from the entire market.
 It is a risky game and one that can work for you or against you.
 In addition, because the stock market is a zero-sum game, you need to beat the competition.
 Your fund managers must face top investors like George Soros, Warren Buffett, and many others.
 How often can fund managers win?
 Sometimes, not all the time.
 Even very smart people cannot make the right decision all the time.
 For those that make more right decisions than the wrong ones, they get headhunted by the competition next door.
 As a result: Inconsistency in fund performance.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Sunday Times on 13-14 September 2008.